Top Global Payment Methods Compared: Cost, Speed, and Country Coverage

 Funds are not withdrawn until the payer’s bank receives the check, determines the drawer has money in their account, and releases the amount to the payee.

-Usually, a central entity acts as a medium for all banks to process these manual payments.
-In the United States, the Automated Clearing House (ACH) provides a cross-bank transfer network to clear and settle paper checks.
-It does so in batches, which can require several days for payments to clear each bank.
+Usually, a central entity serves as a clearinghouse for all banks to process manual payments.
+In the United States, the Automated Clearing House (ACH) provides a cross-bank network for clearing and settling paper checks.
+It does so in batches, which can require several days for payments to clear at each bank.

-Paper checks are the widest accepted form of payment.
+Paper checks are the most widely accepted form of payment.
 A business can print checks in-house and mail them straight off.

 To manually execute a high volume of paper checks, banks may also offer print check services where payments can be uploaded to the transmitting bank.
 This helps to digitize the entire process and works wonders for online payments.